 Once you have let the mink oil do it's magic, it's time to wipe it off.
 Take a dry rag of course and give them a proper rub down followed by your shoe shine brush and buff them good.
 It may take some effort to really get all of the mink oil residue out of all of the scales in the skin.
 You should get a nice shine going on those shoes if you do it properly.
 After you are finished with the mink oil step, it's time to polish the shoes.
 I always recommend using a wax style polish such as Kiwi because it gives the leather a much better layer of protection than the cream polishes do.

 If you have some scuffs on your shoes and wish to camouflage them, you will need to use a colored shoes polish for your alligator shoes.
 Now bear in mind that you should not use colored shoe polishes every time you polish your gators.
 Remember these aren't calf skin shoes.
-Only use the colored shoe polish when you need to and use clear or neutral shoe polish most of the time you polish your shoes.
+Only use the colored shoe polish when you need to and use clear or neutral shoe polish most of the time you polish your alligator shoes.

 If you insist on using cream shoe polish you can.
 You can use the cream polish for your alligator shoes but the key to success is to let the cream polish completely dry on the shoes.
 This can take about a good hour or so for cream polish to completely dry on the shoes.
 If the cream is not dry, it will neither penetrate the leather nor provide that shell of protection either.
-That is why I prefer using wax polish on alligator shoes.
+That is why I prefer using wax polish on alligator shoes when I polish them.
 You don't have to wait as long for the wax to penetrate and seal before you buff them out.
 With wax polish, you only need to let the shoes sit for about 15 minutes or so before you buff them out.

 It's always best to use the mink oil and shoe polish on your shoes when the shoe trees are installed.
 The reason is that the shoe trees put your alligator shoes in their original shape and any creases that you have gotten on your shoes are minimizes allowing the for the product to get into those nooks and crannies better.
 I also recommend keeping a collection of old toothbrushes that are dedicated for specific colors of shoe polishes as well because they are simply the best tool for properly applying shoe polish to alligator shoes and getting into all of those nooks and crannies of the alligator skin.